jasonscomely/wheatbin/doc/translations.markdown

 - `t()`: display text with HTML escaping
 - `e()`: display text without HTML escaping
+- `dt()`: display date and time using the `strftime()` function formats

 Always use the english version in the source code.

+### Date and time translation

+Date strings use the function `strftime()` to format the date.

+For example, the original English version can be defined like that `Created on %B %e, %Y at %k:%M %p` and that will output something like that `Created on January 11, 2015 at 15:19 PM`.
+The French version can be modified to display a different format, `Créé le %d/%m/%Y à %H:%M` and the result will be `Créé le 11/01/2015 à 15:19`.

+All formats are available in the [PHP documentation](http://php.net/strftime).

+### Placeholders

 Text strings use the function `sprintf()` to replace elements: